 In 1977, Mobile Fidelity Records released its first Original Master Recording LP, using half-speed mastering and vinyl production that used JVC's Super Vinyl.
 The combination greatly enhanced the quality of music coming from a vinyl LP, and was an immediate success in the high-end collector's market.

 In 1979, Mobile Fidelity Records was split into two business units due to the success of re-mastering of existing music releases, under the Original Master Recording name.
 The improved sound quality of music drew the attention of Herb Belkin, who purchased the music side of the business from Miller.
 Brad Miller retained the Mobile Fidelity Records name, but the music business was re-organized as Mobile Fidelity Sound Labs.
 Belkin retired in 1994 and sold the company to its employees.
 It was purchased by Music Direct in 1999 after the employee-owned company was forced into bankruptcy by events beyond its control.
-Mobile Fidelity Sound Labs ("MoFi") remains in business today selling high-end vinyl LPs and digital music to collectors and audiophiles.
-MoFi owns the "Original Master Recording" trademark.
+Mobile Fidelity Sound Labs remained in business as of 2013, selling high-end vinyl LPs and digital music to collectors and audiophiles.
+Mobile Fidelity Sound Labs owns the "Original Master Recording" trademark.

 After the split in 1979, Brad Miller continued to sell LPs, cassettes and 8-track tapes using the Mobile Fidelity Records name.
 Based on a mention of the company in a news item in the October 1984 issue of Trains magazine, about 4449 going to the 1984 World's fair, the company's name had been changed to Mobile Fidelity Productions of Nevada, and the business was moved to Incline Village, Nevada, along with a separate company known as Miller Nevada, Ltd. (Mobile Fidelity ran a small "Record of the Month" ad in Trains magazine from the March 1964 issue to the January 1981 issue.)